 Alas, upon walking into that newsroom, what I saw was a collection of untidy desks with not-so-hot computers and badly dressed individuals puffing away incessantly.
-Were these really the people who had inspired me to become a journalist?
-Was this the newspaper that had become the Bible of right-thinking South Africans?
-Was this really the medium that was so feared by the Nats?

 Well, the new band of Mail trainees soon accepted that ‘this was it” and some were soon dressing badly, inhaling unusual amounts of nicotine and spending an inordinate amount of time at the White Horse and Andersen Street Hotel bars.

 Of course, the Mail & Guardian of today is a far cry from that scene.
 For one, the air is cleaner, with the minority of smokers having been banished to the balcony and a little room the size of a Mumbai jail cell.
 The staff dress slightly better and — with the exception of the arts department — keep their desks in good order and the technology up to date.
 The newspaper even makes money, something that would have riled some of the purists of the 1980s alternative press.

 Yet there is a strand of the culture that has survived the years and still keeps the M&G ticking as one of the nation’s intellectual powerhouses and a pillar of our democracy.

 At this point, I must admit, it may seem rather indulgent for an outgoing editor to pour effusive praise on his or her newspaper.
 But this is no ordinary newspaper and the emotional attachment felt by those who have battled its Thursday deadlines is a phenomenon deserving of a Harvard doctoral thesis.